gluobe/container-ci-workshop-hogent/labs/05-creating-a-docker-cluster.md

 **NOTE: we will have 2 different clusters, an "odd" one and an "even one**

-## Initializing a Docker Swarm cluster
+## Task 1: Initializing a Docker Swarm cluster

 The following command should only be run on `node01` and `node02`: